Dinosaur Ridge Staff

 (303) 697-3466 x101; Erin.LaCount@dinoridge.org

-Sue is a Colorado native and has been with Dinosaur Ridge for nine years.
+Sue is a Colorado native and has been with Dinosaur Ridge for ten years.
 She previously served as the Discovery Center Gift Shop Manager, as well as a gift shop clerk, and tour bus driver/guide.
-She has over 20 years of retail experience, four years of that in retail management.
+She has over 20 years of retail experience, seven years in retail management.
 She’s also studied geology and environmental science extensively.

 (303) 697-3466 x102; Sue.Kaberline@dinoridge.org